Last updated on October 17th, 2013 at 06:56 am

-I spent the past weekend in NYC and it felt like a little slice of heaven, with plenty of mini joyful adventures, some dancing, some cocktails and rooftop terrace dining, and time spent with old friends and new friends.
+I spent the past weekend in NYC, and it felt like a little slice of heaven.
+There were plenty of mini joyful adventures, dancing, cocktails, rooftop terrace dining, and time spent with old and new friends.

 I have always loved the Pierre Teilhard de Chardin quote: “Joy is the most infallible sign of the presence of God.”
-This weekend’s road-trip was definitely on joy overload, and filled with laughter.
+This weekend’s road trip was definitely joy overload and filled with laughter.

 Serendipitous Joyful Adventure Trip

-I made the decision to travel to New York City at the last minute when a friend of mine from overseas informed me that he’d be around for a few days.
-I wanted to spend time with my friend, who is also a lindy hopper.
+I decided to travel to New York City at the last minute when a friend of mine from overseas informed me that he’d be around for a few days.
+I wanted to spend time with my friend, a lindy hopper.

-I reached out to a handful of friends until I found a place to stay.
+I contacted a handful of friends until I found a place to stay.
 And I decided to drive down for Saturday night’s swing dance at St. Jean Baptiste Church in Manhattan.

 The church hall located in the basement had high ceilings and gorgeous hardwood floors, loved and coveted by dancers.
-The band Svetlana and the Delancy Five were playing, and another friend of mine was DJing in between band sets.
+The band Svetlana and the Delancy Five were playing, and another friend was DJing between band sets.

 My friend, on the other hand, is a talented dancer who surprises you with every 8-count.
 It’s kind of like riding a carnival ride.
 You never know what’ll happen next!

-The whole evening, from the gentler slower dancers to the fun rollercoaster dances to the live music and the spirit in the hall was just full of joy for me.
-I was so full of joy that it was spilling over.
+The whole evening, from the gentler, slower dancers to the fun rollercoaster dances to the live music and the spirit in the hall, was just full of joy for me.
+I was so full of joy that it spilled over.
 Dancing does that for me!

 Friends of mine were instrumental in reviving it after the dance had been “dormant” for years, including recruiting some of the original lindy hoppers, most famously Frankie Manning, to teach.

-I am thankful to them because without their lead, I would never had had the chance to learn this dance, which has become such a big part of my life.
-Lindy hoppers are one of my global communities too.
+I am thankful to them because, without their guidance, I would never have had the chance to learn this dance, which has become such a big part of my life.
+Lindy Hoppers is one of my global communities, too.
 Just about anywhere I travel around the world, I can stay with dancers and/or go to dances.

-Lindy hoppers always welcome their kind!
+Lindy Hoppers always welcomes their kind!
 We’re a friendly sub-culture, always very welcoming to other dancers.

 Sunday Joyful Adventures!

-On Sunday, I camped out at a sweet vegetarian cafe called ‘snice in Chelsea to get some work done.
-Lunch was a vegan dish called “Thanksgiving leftovers” which included Tofurky (“fake” turkey slices made of tofu), cranberry drizzle, baked sweet potato slices, roasted brussel sprouts and greens.
+On Sunday, I camped out at a sweet vegetarian cafe called Snice in Chelsea to get some work done.
+Lunch was a vegan dish called “Thanksgiving leftovers,” which included Tofurky (“fake” turkey slices made of tofu), cranberry drizzle, baked sweet potato slices, roasted Brussels sprouts, and greens.

-My visiting friend met up with me at the cafe at around 4, and then we wandered around Chelsea looking for somewhere to gt a drink and a bite to eat.
-We settled on an Italian restaurant with a rooftop terrace, since it was a lovely fall afternoon.
+My visiting friend met me at the cafe at around 4, and then we wandered around Chelsea looking for somewhere to get a drink and a bite to eat.
+We settled on an Italian restaurant with a rooftop terrace since it was a lovely fall afternoon.

-Since we were dining early, we had the terrace to ourselves for most of the time.
+Since we were dining early, the terrace was mostly to ourselves.
 We spent a few hours there, sharing stories.

 It was also one of the most uproariously hilarious days I’d spent with anyone in a while.
 My stomach hurt from laughing so much, and I’d had to wipe away tears (of joy and laughter!).